 Janet Perkins’s husband Clarence served as a Staff Sergeant in the U.S. Air Force.
 When he began losing his vision, Janet saw how the community members they drew on for support helped Clarence to rejoin society and live a meaningful life.
 But she knew if she hadn’t been available to drive him everywhere, Clarence would likely have withdrawn from society because transportation options for disabled people are both scant and difficult to use.

-Together, Janet and Clarence decided to form Veteran Transportation Services, a 501(c)3 nonprofit that helps disabled veterans return to a full and productive life by assisting them with transportation in Mecklenburg County, Ga., and the surrounding area
+Together, Janet and Clarence decided to form Veteran Transportation Services, a 501(c)3 nonprofit that helps disabled veterans return to a full and productive life by assisting them with transportation in Mecklenburg County, Georgia, and the surrounding area

 Janet attended a SCORE workshop on how to develop a business plan and worked with SCORE mentor Kathy Pierce, who helped the Perkins conceive and launch the business.